-Sharks and rays are at risk worldwide because they are over-targeted in fishing, either as intended catch or as by-catch.
-Sharks are caught often for their fins for shark fin soup.
-So-called ‘shark finning’ is the gruesome act of cutting the fins off of a shark while often be alive during the ordeal.
-The valuable fins are sold and the shark often discarded like trash, dying a slow death.
-Shark fins don’t really add to the taste of this soup, it is merely a status symbol in China and a few other countries.
-As a result, yearly 70-100 million sharks are caught and most of the 400 shark species have dramatically declined in numbers, in some cases even with 70-90%.
+Elasmobranchs (sharks, rays and skates) are at risk worldwide because they are over-targeted in fishing, either as intended catch or as by-catch.
+Sharks and skates are often caught for their fins for shark fin soup.
+So-called ‘shark finning’ is the gruesome act of cutting the fins off of a shark or skate while often be alive during the ordeal.
+The valuable fins are sold and the animal is often discarded like trash, dying a slow death.
+These fins don’t really add to the taste of the soup, it is merely a status symbol in China and a few other countries.
+As a result, yearly 70-100 million sharks are caught and most of the 400+ shark and skate species have dramatically declined in numbers, in some cases even with 70-90%.

 Some ray species, such as the endangered Manta Ray, are targeted for their gills.
 In China the gills are used for medicine (total baloney of course!).
-Just like shark finning, the fishers only target the gills, not the meat of the ray.
+Just like shark finning, the fishers only target one small part of the animal, not the meat of the ray.

 _Go back